A Guide Toward Camera Shots: Frames and Sizes

 Over The Shoulder Shot

 “Over The Shoulder” shots are mostly used in two-way conversations and in each shot the main focus is on one of the involved characters.
 Doing a shot this way helps the viewer feel more involved in the scene because it feels like they are standing there and watching the conversation moving forward.
-Also, since in each shot the main focus is on one character, it is much easier to communicate emotions and how each talking party feels about the ongoing situation.
+Also, since in each shot the main focus is on one character, it is much easier to communicate emotions and how each talking party feels about both the subject and ongoing situation.

 over-the-shoulder-shot-godfather